 Psychology—the scientific study of human and animal behavior and how such knowledge can be applied—is useful in many contexts, including health care, education, business, industry, sports and law.
 SUNY Oswego’s Psychology Department offers a superior program taught in an exciting atmosphere.

-The Psychology Department offers a multidisciplinary BA/MBA program jointly with the School of Business.
+The Psychology Department also offers a multidisciplinary BA/MBA program jointly with the School of Business.
 The program is designed to prepare Oswego psychology graduates for careers in business.
 At the conclusion of the program students receive a BA in Psychology, a minor in Business Administration and a Master of Business Administration.
 Students apply to the MBA program in the second semester of their junior year.
 Students must complete 30 hours of their coursework.
 Students must also have an overall minimum GPA of 3.3 and a minimum score of 500 on the Graduate Management Aptitude Test.
 Each candidate is to submit two letters of recommendation, a purpose statement and official transcripts with their application.
 Students not qualifying for candidacy in the MBA degree program will graduate with a major in Psychology and a minor in Business Administration.
 Accepted students may take MBA 511 and 517 in their senior year.

-The Psychology/Human Computer Interaction (HCI) program is a multidisciplinary program offered jointly by the Department of Psychology and the HCI Program that is designed to allow students who are interested in pursuing an advanced degree in HCI to complete both degrees in a shortened time frame.
+The Psychology/Human Computer Interaction (HCI) program is another multidisciplinary program offered jointly by the Department of Psychology and the HCI Program that is designed to allow students who are interested in pursuing an advanced degree in HCI to complete both degrees in a shortened time frame.
 Students receive a BA in Psychology and a MA in Human Computer Interaction upon successful completion of the program.
 Students are assessed at the end of their sixth semester.
 At this time they must maintain a 3.0 GPA overall, a C- or better in all undergraduate core courses, have completed all lower division undergraduate courses, and have a minimum of 93 credits.
 Students not meeting these requirements will be advised and transferred to the stand alone Psychology BA program.

 All students enrolled in Psychology Department major programs are encouraged to engage in hands-on work in their area of interest.
 Students may elect to work on research projects with individual faculty or to pursue advanced research or independent study of their own.
 The department has excellent resources to support research in comparative and physiological psychology, evolutionary psychology, perceptual processes, human and animal learning, social psychology, experimental psychology and statistics, human factors, cognitive psychology, psycholinguistics, gender and sexuality, psychology and law, health psychology and multicultural psychology.
-The Psychology Department is also home to the Center for Neurobehavioral Effects of Environmental Toxics, an internationally renowned research institute investigating the effects of exposure to environmental pollutants on the cognitive and behavioral development of humans and nonhuman animals.
-Talented and highly motivated undergraduates will find opportunities to participate in the Center’s ongoing research projects.

 Several faculty have federally funded and unfunded research projects that students can become involved with including the areas of infant perception, cardiovascular reactivity, and other areas of ongoing investigation.